Marian Anderson: American tours

-In 1934, impresario Sol Hurok offered Anderson a better contract than she previously had with Arthur Judson.
-He became her manager, and he persuaded her to come back and perform in America.
+In 1934, impresario Sol Hurok offered Anderson a contract with more favorable terms than she had with Arthur Judson.
+Hurok became her manager and persuaded her to return to America to perform.
 In 1935, Anderson made her second recital appearance at The Town Hall, New York City, which received highly favorable reviews from music critics.
 She spent the next four years touring throughout the United States and Europe.
-She was offered opera roles by several European houses, but due to her lack of acting experience, Anderson declined all of them.
+She was offered opera roles by several European houses, but Anderson declined all of them due to her lack of acting experience.
 She did, however, record a number of arias in the studio, which became bestsellers.

 Anderson's accomplishments as a singer did not make her immune to the Jim Crow laws in the 1930s.
 Although she gave approximately seventy recitals a year in the United States, Anderson was still turned away by some American hotels and restaurants.
-Because of this discrimination, Albert Einstein, a champion of racial tolerance, hosted Anderson on many occasions, the first being in 1937 when she was denied a hotel room while performing at Princeton University.
-Einstein's first hosting of Anderson became the subject of a play, "My Lord, What a Night," in 2021.
+In the midst of this discrimination, Albert Einstein, a champion of racial tolerance, hosted Anderson on many occasions, the first being in 1937 when she was denied a hotel room while performing at Princeton University.
+Einstein's first hosting of Anderson became the subject of a play, "My Lord, What a Night", in 2021.
 She last stayed with him months before he died in 1955.